Top quark production through flavor violating neutral currents within the 2HDM type-III: Acknowledgements

 \section{Acknowledgements}

 We want to thank Cristian Baldenegro for his useful discussion on experimental results.
+M. G\'omez-Bock acknowledge the support by UNAM under IN109321 PAPIIT.
 W. Gonzalez gratefully acknowledges the scholarship from CONACyT which allowed development of the present work and also thankful to Dr. A. Rosado for for financial support at the project.
 Support by Consejo Nacional de Ciencia y Tecnolog\'ia grant number A1 S-43940 (CONACYT-SEP Ciencias B\'asicas) as well as funds assigned by the Decanato de Investigaci\'on y Posgrado UDLAP are gratefully acknowledged.
-MGB dedicate this work to Sandra Rodriguez Pe\~na, for her great animosity towards this work, and essentially towards life altogether.
+MGB dedicate this work to Sandra Rodriguez Pe\~na, for her great animosity towards this work, and essentially towards life.